Code-Institute-Submissions/aliclarke206-Milestone_1/README.md

 ### Scope

 For patients, I wanted to provide them with easy accesible links to information they required about the clinic.
+Provide information about each therapist, each service that is provided, location, openning hours and how to make an appointment.
+Providing the practical information that is required by the customer.

 ### Structure

 ### Skeleton
+Good interface and Navigation design.
+Navigation is common and conventional to allow for ease of use.
+The header and footer are the same across the site.
 Balsamiq wireframes were used to design rough outlines of what the site would look like.

 ### Surface
 The minamilist colour scheme was to create a clean clinical feel that coincides with a medical practice.
+Minimizing cognative overload.

 ## Features

 1. Existing Features

+Each page has a Book Me button that brings the user to the contact page to encourage interation with the clinic.
+There is an iframe element that brings the user to the exact loction of the clinic which is compatable with their google maps.

 2. Features Left to Implement